Create and manage Network Load Balancer

 Note

-The collection cycle varies, depending on the selected period.
-Monitoring information collected by handling load balancing can be set up and checked from at least 1 minute to last year.
+The collection cycle varies depending on the selected period.
+Monitoring information collected by handling load balancing can be set up and viewed for durations ranging from at least 1 minute to 1 year.

 To check the monitoring information of the Network Load Balancer, follow these steps:

-1. Click Services > Networking > Load Balancer in order on the NAVER Cloud Platform console.
+1. On the NAVER Cloud Platform console, click Services > Networking > Load Balancer in order.

 2. Click the Load Balancer menu.